 There is something that might be called cinematic beauty.
 It can only be expressed in a film, and it must be present in a film for that film to be a moving work.
 When it is very well expressed, one experiences a particularly deep emotion while watching that film.
 I believe it is this quality that draws people to come and see a film, and that it is the hope of attaining this quality that inspires the filmmaker to make his film in the first place.
 In other words, I believe that the essence of the cinema lies in cinematic beauty.

-Kurosawa on the Script and Writing
+On the Script and Writing

 With a good script, a good director can produce a masterpiece; with the same script a mediocre director can make a passable film.
 But with a bad script even a good director can’t possibly make a good film.
 For truly cinematic expression, the camera and the microphone must be able to cross both fire and water.
 That is what makes a real movie.
 The script must be something that has the power to do this.